What reports do you look at in Google Search Console?

 I’ve battled everything from low organic traffic to Panda hits because of thin content.

 The Google Index reports in Google Search Console provide data on how your content is performing in the Google search.

 (Note: If you’re looking for the Content Keywords section, it was removed in November 2016.)

-You want to see if the number of pages in the Index Status Report match the number of landing pages receiving organic traffic in Google Analytics.
+You want to see if the number of pages in the Coverage Report matches the number of landing pages receiving organic traffic in Google Analytics.

-How to find index bloat in Google Search Console?
+How to Find Index Bloat in Google Search Console?

 To find index bloat follow these steps:

 Go to the Google Search Console > Index > Coverage.
 You may see something like this: